Skip to main content

 Connect decisions to model elements

-Decisions can be connected to relevant model elements to establish traceability and context within your project.
-Model elements that are connected to a decision are displayed in the Related model elements tab of the decision's instance page.
+Decisions can also be connected to relevant model elements to establish traceability and context within your project.
+Model elements that are connected to a decision are displayed in the Loop tab of the decision details on a decision's instance page.

 To connect a decision to model elements: